This article was first published in Star Observer

 What happens beyond the actual ceremony?
 This Bill does confirm exemptions that already exist.
 Religious organisations will still be able to refuse to hire a church hall for a wedding, for example, if this accords with their faith.
 Importantly, commercial businesses and other non-religious organisations will not be permitted to discriminate.
-In my view, these carve-outs aren’t ideal.
+In my view, these carve-outs are far from ideal.
 Existing religious exemptions from anti-discrimination laws can also permit discrimination beyond what is fair, reasonable or required.
 However, this Bill is not the time or place to be re-examining these broader issues.

 The time has come for marriage equality.
 Australians don’t want any more excuses or delay.
 We want marriage equality and this Bill heading to parliament will deliver it.
 Let’s get on with it.